Driver Simulation Training for Aging Adults

 The trial does not specify if you need to stop taking your current medications, but you cannot participate if you use psychotropic medications that negatively affect mental or physical functioning.

-Is driver simulation training safe for older adults?
+What prior data suggests that this driver simulation training is safe for older adults?

-How is ADAS-integrated driver simulation training different from other treatments for older drivers?
+What evidence suggests that ADAS-integrated driver simulation training is effective for older drivers?

 Liliana Alvarez, PhD